sciurus/vagrant-mutate/README.md

 ## Contributing

 Contributions are welcome!
 I'd especially like to see support for converting between more providers added.
-Be forewarned that I've made some assumptions in the code that may have to be reworked in order to support more than just virtualbox to libvirt.

 To contribute, follow the standard flow of